miccai19sub34/lesions/README.md

-## Train Set
+### Train Set
 Train set is available for research purposes only upon request.
-Request should be submitted by an associate or full professor.
+Request must be submitted by an associate or full professor.
+If you're a private company and you want to get in touch with us, please refers to the article emails